hazelcast/hazelcast-reference-manual/src/SSL.md

 Another way to increase performance for the Java smart client is to make use of Hazelcast 3.8.
 In Hazelcast 3.8, the Java smart client automatically makes use of extra I/O threads for encryption/decryption and this have a significant impact on the performance.
 This can be changed using the `hazelcast.client.io.input.thread.count` and `hazelcast.client.io.input.thread.count` client system properties.
 By default it is 1 input thread and 1 output thread.
-If SSL is enabled, it will default to 3 input threads and 3 output threads.
+If TLS/SSL is enabled, it will default to 3 input threads and 3 output threads.
 Having more client I/O threads than members in the cluster will not lead to an increased performance.
 So with a 2-member cluster, 2 in and 2 out threads will give the best performance.